GillesCedric/SymfonyTestApplication/README.md

 # SymfonyTestApplication
-this is a test web application using Symfony 6 for the test stage
+this web application using Symfony 6 for a test of a stage of 1 month in AFRIGODIGIT